marian-kamenistak/Software-engineering-management-lab/Feeds Engineering Management.md

 - https://hackernewsletter.com
 - https://pointer.io
 ## Top Subscribe to
-- https://medium.com and https://hbr.com and adust your profile preference to 'leadership' and 'engineerign management' tag
+- https://medium.com and https://hbr.com and adust your profile preference tags to #engineeringmanagement #engineeringleadership #learning #developer #continouslearning #softwaredevelopment #growthmindset  #leadership

 To get more experinced in Self-Learning, I recommend to read the Learn or Die blog: https://marian-kamenistak.medium.com/learn-or-die-176861f30d9e